CasualGaming/studlan/README.md

 * Create a Django local settings file.
 Remember to add a randomly generated secret and disable debug mode.
 * Create a Docker Compose file with appropriate volume bindings and network settings.
 * Setup a database or use the built-in SQLite database or suggested PostgreSQL database.
+* For PostgreSQL, use the sample `recreate-db.sh` script to setup or recreate the DB.
 * Setup an Nginx reverse proxy to serve the site over TLS.
 * Setup TLS certs with automatic renewal (Let's Encrypt).
 * Setup a mail relay (Mailgun).